 It sounds like it would be easy, but this is a strategy game at its core—not so difficult that you’ll want to give up, but it definitely offers enough of a challenge to keep you playing.

 If you’ve never played Pixel Dungeon, then you’ve been missing out.
 It’s probably the best introduction to the roguelikes on Android genre.
 In short, it’s a lightweight RPG with randomly generated levels, items, and monsters.

 This means that no two playthroughs are ever the same.
 It’s unique every time, so it’ll be a long time before you get bored of playing this one.

 You may know Unblock Me by its real-life counterpart, Rush Hour.
 The setup is simple: you have a 6×6 grid of blocks that can only move in the direction of their length.
 Your goal is to get the red block out of the grid.

 It’s a puzzle game, obviously, and it’s harder than you might expect—but in a fun way.
 It really pushes you to think outside of the box, and each victory is quite satisfying.

 Doodle Jump is a never-ending vertical jumper.
 In contrast to a lot of popular endless runner games, Doodle Jump feels less frantic and chaotic.
 Instead, it’s immensely fun and addictive.

 Looking for a tough game that doesn’t treat you like a child?
 Super Hexagon is that game.
 It’s really simple but really hard—in fact, it’s one of the hardest games available today.
-The average player loses their first game in 3 seconds.
+The average player loses their first game in three seconds.

 What’s great about Super Hexagon is that it’s hard but it’s fair.
 Every loss is your fault, and that just makes you want to try again.
 With enough practice, everyone can eventually beat this game (assuming they don’t give up first).

-So the next time you’re caught without any Internet or reception —or if you just want to play games that use less data —these 13 games will keep you company, no problem.
+The next time you’re caught without any internet or data—or if you just want to have fun without worrying about data usage—these fun mobile games will keep you company, no problem.